Today’s Safety topic is about Rowing and Weather.

 Get in the habit of checking the weather prior to any row.
 The New Hope Weather link is: http://www.weather.com/outlook/travel/businesstraveler/local/18938 .

-If there is the possibility of a storm coming through, then be on the look out for the storms either by sight of clouds or sound of the thunder or change in temperature, humidity or wind.
-If it appears safe to row but there is a possibility of storms, then stay near the landing.
-You may want to judge how far you should row by knowing if you could get back to the landing and out of the boat in 5 minutes.
+If there is the possibility of a storm coming through, watch for the storms either by sight of clouds or sound of the thunder or change in temperature, humidity or wind.
+If it appears safe to row but there is a possibility of storms, then stay near the launch site.
+You may want to judge how far you should row by knowing if you could get back to the launch ramp and out of the boat in 5 minutes.
 For most experienced, strong team boats that would mean not rowing but a couple hundred meters above the free bridge.

-If you are at the site and do not have a car to get to, then go in the rest room(s).
+If you are at the site and do not have a car to get to, then go in the restroom.
 Seriously, you could be struck standing just next to a building.
 Being inside an enclosed building is the safest place to be during a storm.

 Below is a link to a NOAA information page on lightning safety.

 As we are in the midst of summer, I will talk about heat first.
 If you row on a hot day, wear lightweight clothes, drink plenty of fluids and bring the fluids with you in the boat.
 Water is good but you may consider drinking a sports drink that adds carbohydrates and electrolytes to the water.

 Along these lines you should heed bad ozone days.
 I would suggest if you row on these days that you keep the effort on the lower end.

 SCRC limits rowing based on water temperature.
 Because we do not have a launch out with us while we are always rowing to rescue any rowers that may end up in the river, we do not row in low water temperatures.
 The river water temperature can be found on the USGS Gauge which is noted and linked on the Swan Creek Rowing site in the upper left-hand corner.
 The link is also below.

 The site quotes the temperature in Celsius and not in Fahrenheit.